akeneo/pim-api-docs/content/concepts/asset-manager.md

 #### Resize

-With the `resize` type, you can resize image without keeping the width/height proportions.
+With the `resize` type, you can resize images without keeping the width/height proportions.

 There are 2 available parameters for this operation.